pd3v/zeroone/README.md

 # wide

-__wide__ is polyphonic instrument, multi-instrument, DSLish API for live coding music.
+__wide__ is a polyphonic instrument, multi-instrument, DSLish API for live coding music.
 It sends midi messages to any stand-alone synthesiser or DAW.
 Release v0.1.

 ### Dependencies